 Make the shortbread crust

 Preheat the oven and line a 9”x13” baking dish with parchment paper.
-If you want, you can give it a spritz of nonstick baking spray, too, to ensure you can easily get these lemon bars out of the pan.
-Set this aside.
+You can spritz the pan with nonstick baking spray, too.
+Set it aside.

-Mix the flour and powdered sugar in a large bowl.
+Mix the powdered sugar and flour in a large bowl.

 Add the melted butter to the dry ingredients, and mix until combined.
 You can use your hands or a rubber spatula.

 Shape the crust.
-Use your hands to press the shortbread into the prepared baking dish.
+Use your hands to press the shortbread into the prepared pan.
 It’ll be a little messy and sticky, so prepare yourself.
 You can spray your hands with nonstick baking spray to keep them from getting too sticky, if necessary.

 Bake the crust in the preheated oven.
 We want it to be lightly browned whenever it’s done, so keep an eye on it.